ace3/cheatsheet/README.md

 Scripts and config files to quickly start a new Debian & derivatives webserver that has:

 - ufw
-- node.js
+- Node.js
-- mariadb
+- MariaDb
 - PostgreSQL
-- nginx
+- Nginx
 - letsenscrypt

 Assumes you are logged in as root.

-# UFW
+# ufw
     ufw default deny incoming
     ufw default allow outgoing
     ufw allow 22  # ssh